Cocktails

 - What does a Gin Cooler taste like?

-- Gin Cooler has a flavour profile featuring Citrus, Sugar, Sparkling, Sweet.
+- Gin Cooler has a flavour profile featuring Citrus, Sparkling, Sweet, Botanical.
 The exact taste varies depending on the brands and measures used.

 - What food goes well with a Gin Cooler?

-- Gin Cooler pairs well with Citrus Based Food, Herbal Food, Seafood.
+- Gin Cooler pairs well with Seafood, Ceviche, Salads.
 The pairing is based on complementary flavour profiles from the recipe's ingredients.

 - How strong is a Gin Cooler?

 - The Gin Cooler has an ABV of approximately 19.3%.
 That's approximately 1.46 US standard drinks.
-A standard serving contains 168 calories, 8.4g sugar, 8.4g carbs.
-Strength varies depending on the exact measures and spirits used.
+This recipe is estimated to contain 168 kcal, 8.4g sugar, 8.4g carbs.
+Strength varies depending on the exact measures and ingredients used.

 - When is a Gin Cooler typically served?